 The largest banking institution in the US.
 Has been one of the main financiers of private prison and immigrant detention companies.
 In March 2019 it has announced it would not give these companies new loans.
 Also charges prisoners exorbitant rates for prison banking services.

-A US engineering and construction company.
-Does maintenance and repairs of the US-Mexico border fence in Arizona.
+A US engineering and construction firm that does maintenance and repairs of the US-Mexico border fence in Arizona.

-A US military IT company.
-Provides biometric systems and imaging technologies to US immigration authorities for monitoring and surveillance of US borders.
+A US military IT contractor that provides imaging technologies and biometric systems to US immigration authorities for border monitoring and surveillance.

-A US defense and aerospace company that makes fighter jets, attack helicopters, and missile systems used by the Israeli military against Palestinian civilians.
-Its reconnaissance aircrafts monitor the US-Mexico border.
+The world's largest military company that provides fighter jets, attack helicopters, and missile systems that the Israeli military uses against Palestinian civilians as well as reconnaissance aircraft used to monitor the US-Mexico border.

 A US-based communications and surveillance company.
 Leading supplier of license plate recognition software.
 Sells surveillance products for use at US prisons, at the US-Mexico Border, and by US police agencies.
 Its equipment is installed in illegal settlements and in the separation wall in the West Bank and is used by the Israeli military, police, and prison service.

-A Japanese company specializing in biometric technologies.
-Provides the US government with biometric technologies used to target immigrant communities.
+A Japanese IT company that provides the US government with biometric technologies used to target immigrant communities.

-One of the largest military companies in the world.
-Develops missile systems consistently used by the Israeli air force against Palestinian civilians; provides drones and radars used to monitor the US-Mexico border; and develops databases and systems for Homeland Security to profile, surveil and monitor immigrant communities.
+One of the world's largest military companies.
+Develops missile systems used by the Israeli Air Force against Palestinian civilians; provides drones and radars used to monitor the US-Mexico border; and develops databases and systems for the US Department of Homeland Security to profile, surveil, and monitor immigrant communities.

-A US manufacturer of security and inspection systems.
-Its X-ray machines and metal detectors are used in military checkpoints in the occupied Palestinian Territory and on the US-Mexico border.
+A US manufacturer of security and inspection systems, which it provides to US border checkpoints and Israeli military checkpoints in the occupied Palestinian territory.